MohamedAElkhateeb/todo_app/README.md

 - **📅 Task Scheduling**
   Assign dates and times to tasks to stay organized and never miss a deadline.

-- **📂 Categorization**
-  Organize tasks by categories or labels for better task tracking.

 - **🌙 Light & Dark Mode**
   Choose between light and dark themes based on your preference.